 The victims included Nafiseh Ashraf Jahani, 10, who was put on summary trial and sent before the firing squads.
 Maryam Assadi, 11, Afsaneh Farabi, 12, and 13-year-olds Fatemeh Mesbah, Shahla Ghorbani, Fatemeh Sajedi, and Fatemeh Jabbarzadeh Ansari, and Nassrin Nouri Mani, 15, were also among those executed in the 1980s.

 Hundreds of former prisoners have attested that women's resistance in prisons and under torture was inspiring to the imprisoned men, as well.
-By their resistance, Iranian women dealt effective blows to the medieval outlook of the clerical regime which they were trying to spread.
+By their resistance, Iranian women dealt effective blows to the medieval outlook promoted by the clerical regime.
 So, the mullahs put women under tremendous pressures to break their high spirits.
 Long-term solitary confinement, Unit One, Cage, and the most brutal of these torture chambers, the residential unit where they sexually assaulted female prisoners, were designed to reach this aim.

 Iranian women, however, were deeply conscious of their great role and historic mission and were thus able to endure such inhuman tortures, imprisonment and executions.
 They were not just a few isolated examples but a generation of women who regardless of their age, education, profession, ethnicity, and economic class, chose the honor of resistance to defeat the enemy of their nation.